Car Sickness in Dogs: Helping Your Pup Travel With Ease

 When you bring your dog on a car ride, you may notice extremely varied reactions.
 Some dogs will stick their tongue out and take in the sights, excited to get out of the house.
 Other dogs might start to whine, seeming dizzy and queasy.
 Some might even vomit.
-Car sickness in dogs is fairly common, but it doesn't have to stop you and your pooch from cruising.
+Car sickness in pups is fairly common, but it doesn't have to stop you and your pooch from cruising.

 What is Car Sickness?